 (Mine is the head immediately to the left of the guy in ‘white’ overalls.)
 John Pearce is ahead of me in his black cap.

 The DS 301 had more traditional suspension than the ‘perfume’ machine and directional stability its predecessor lacked.
-I messed up and put it in the sand at the end of the Mulsanne Straight – and was then aided by one of the marshals:
+Even so I messed up and put it in the sand at the end of the Mulsanne Straight – and was then aided by one of the marshals:

 I suspect the SLR’s first successful outing was at Grand Prix de Spa on May 17th 1964 when Chris finished 10th in the GT 2.0 class.
 Gordon Spice finished 14th at Brands Hatch on July 11th 1964.